Gallery forest

 A gallery forest is one formed as a corridor along rivers or wetlands, projecting into landscapes that are otherwise only sparsely treed such as savannas, grasslands, or deserts.
 The gallery forest maintains a more temperate microclimate above the river.
 Defined as long and narrow forest vegetation associated with rivers, gallery forests are structurally and floristically heterogeneous.

-The habitats of these forests differ from the surrounding landscapes because they are, for example, more nutrient-rich or moister and/or there is less chance of fires.
+The habitats of these forests differ from the surrounding landscapes because they are, for example, more nutrient-rich or moister, and there is less chance of fires.
 The forests are sometimes only a few meters wide, because they depend on the water they lie along.

 Ecology characteristics

 A gallery forest composed of she-oaks, along Prospect Creek in Western Sydney.

 The riparian zones in which they grow offer greater protection from fire which would kill tree seedlings.
 In addition, the alluvial soils of the gallery habitat are often of higher fertility and have better drainage than the soils of the surrounding landscape with a more reliable water supply at depth.
 As a result, the boundary between gallery forest and the surrounding woodland or grassland is usually abrupt, with the ecotone being only a few metres wide.

 Gallery forests have shrunk in extent worldwide as a result of human activities, including domestic livestock's preventing tree seedling establishment and the construction of dams and weirs causing flooding or interfering with natural stream flow.
 In addition to these disturbances, gallery forests are also threatened by many of the same processes that threaten savannas.
 Riparian zones offer protection from fire and stress from water shortages.

 The name "gallery" comes from an older sense of that word meaning a narrow passageway; compare with "mine gallery".
 They are clearly identified in the landscape by sticking to the course of the river, forming a corridor completely different from the rest of the vegetation, in color and height.